myrne/faithful/README.md

     getFinalValue: -> reduction
 ```

-do something with results resulting from the iterator, as well as specifying a final value (which the promise will returned by `each` or `eachSeries` will eventually resolve with).
+#### Things of note

-The iterator passed to `map` must be slightly adapter before being passed to `eachSeries`, because `eachSeries` calls the iterator with only the a value from the values array, while the iterator passed to `map` also takes a `reduction` argument (as it's first argument).
+* The iterator passed to `map` must be slightly adapter before being passed to `eachSeries`, because `eachSeries` calls the iterator with only the a value from the values array, while the iterator passed to `map` also takes a `reduction` argument (as it's first argument).

-`handleResult` is called for every promise that resolves.
+* `handleResult` is called for every promise that resolves.
 In this case, the result is assigned to the local `reduction` variable (note its listes in the `reduce` function arguments).

-When every promise has resolved, the promise that `eachSeries` returns gets resolved with the value returned by `getFinalValue`.
+* When every promise has resolved, the promise that `eachSeries` returns gets resolved with the value returned by `getFinalValue`.

 ### Implementation of faithful.detect